tvdsluijs/vandersluijs.nl/_posts/2009-03-03-from-seconds-to-hours-minutes-and-seconds-in-actionscript.md

 ---
+author: tvdsluijs
+category:
+- Coding
+comments: 'true'
+date: 2009-03-03 19:50
+excerpt_separator: <!--more-->
 layout: post
-excerpt_separator: <!--more-->
+publish_date: 2009-03-03 19:50
+slug: from-seconds-to-hours-minutes-and-seconds-in-actionscript
+tags:
+- Coding
-title: 'From Seconds to Hours, Minutes and Seconds in Actionscript'
+title: From Seconds to Hours, Minutes and Seconds in Actionscript
-slug: 'from-seconds-to-hours-minutes-and-seconds-in-actionscript'
-date: '2009-03-03 19:50'
-publish_date: '2009-03-03 19:50'
-category: ['Coding']
-tags: ['Coding']

 ---
 Ever wanted to calculate seconds back to Hours:Minutes:Seconds so that 5854 seconds becomes 01:37:34 ?
 You can do it with the following AS3 script